Find Affordable College Courses

 Cambridge, MA

-Northeastern University did quite well in this year’s ranking of the best value schools for engineering students.
-It came in at #7 on the list.
-Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.
+Northeastern University landed the #7 spot in the 2023 rankings for the best value engineering programs.
+Located in the city of Boston, Northeastern is a private not-for-profit school with a very large student population.

 Read full report on Engineering at Northeastern University